gemmaellis16/memory_game/README.md

 ![Colour Scheme](screenshots/colour-scheme.png)

- * The main colour is a orange/peach/pink colour (rgba(235, 131, 46, 0.548)) for the background, footer is rgba(236, 151, 93, 0.6), tables and text boxes are rgba(245, 94, 24, 0.582).
+ * The colours that have been chosen are primary colours so there easy to see and stand out.
- The idea is that the colours are child friendly.
+ The idea is that the colours are child friendly and colours that are associated with the farm.

 #### * **Typography**

-* The [Roboto](https://fonts.google.com/specimen/Roboto?selection.family=PT+Serif|Roboto:700&query=Rob) font is the main font used throughout the website with Exo as the fallback font in case the font isn't imported correctly to the site.
-The Roboto font is used frequently in programming.
+* The idea behind the font style is taken from many web sites and applications for children, such as Sesame Street’s web sites.
+The font is rounded and playful, so sans serif font is used for larger headlines and interactive UI elements, while using simpler, more traditional fonts for the more adult links at the bottom of the page. (https://www.uxmatters.com/mt/archives/2011/06effective-use-of-typography-in-applications-for-children-3.php)

 #### * **Imagery**